 Strict punishments as a deterrent for committing crimes

-Singapore is able to keep its crime rate low by enforcing strict laws and imposing harsh penalties on those who break the law, as well as having a sophisticated system of surveillance.
-From the exorbitant fines for littering to the use of capital punishment for crimes such as drug trafficking and homicide, such measures act as a deterrent to would-be transgressors.
-Despite the criticisms from various human rights organizations, Singapore still executed a total of eight people in 2017, all for the crime of trafficking drugs into the island nation.
-The harsh penalties imposed on crimes related to drug abuse is apparent when looking at the Singapore prison population: in 2018, more than two-thirds of inmates were in prison for drug offences.
+Singapore is able to keep its crime rate low by enforcing strict laws and punishments on those who break the law, as well as having a sophisticated system of surveillance.
+From the high fines for littering to the use of capital punishment for crimes such as drug trafficking and homicide, such measures seem to be an effective deterrent to would-be transgressors.
+Despite the criticisms from various human rights organizations, Singapore still carries out capital punishment for crimes such as drug trafficking and murder.
+The harsh penalties imposed on crimes related to drug abuse are also apparent when looking at the Singapore prison population: in 2021, more than two-thirds of the inmate population were there for drug offenses.